amirghedira/mypersonalweb/readme.md

 ## material-ui/core:
 Link: [https://material-ui.com/](https://material-ui.com/)
-This huge an awesome library provide amazing pre-built components which are sweetly styled and responsive check out this library if you wanna make your web app looks amazing.
+This huge an awesome library provide amazing pre-built components which are sweetly styled and responsive, check out this library if you want to make your web app looks amazing.
 In fact, I used this library to display a progress bar whenever an HTTP request is sent .
 ## react-autosize-textarea:
 Link: [https://www.npmjs.com/package/react-autosize-textarea](https://www.npmjs.com/package/react-autosize-textarea)
-This is a pre-built components for react which is a responsive textarea, in fact, it resizes depends on your inputs.
+This is a pre-built component for react which is a responsive textarea, in fact, it resizes depends on your inputs.

 ## react-syntax-highlighter:
 Link: [https://www.npmjs.com/package/react-syntax-highlighter](https://www.npmjs.com/package/react-syntax-highlighter)